Non-Barbie Fashion Dolls, Clones, and Competitors 1960s to early-2000s

 Name: Non-Barbie Fashion Dolls, Clones, and Competitors

 General Description: Mattel’s Barbie remains the most popular mainstream fashion doll to date.
 Because of the doll’s popularity, other 11-1/2 to 12-inch fashion dolls are often incorrectly referred to as Barbie.
 To piggyback on Mattel’s sales success with Barbie, throughout the years, other doll makers have created playscale-size fashion dolls with similar characteristics (competitors) or dolls that actually look like the #1 Barbie or other sculpts Mattel has used for Barbie and friends (clones).
-Likewise, Ideal Toy Corporation’s Tammy dolls from the 1960s were often imitated by other companies.
+Likewise, other companies often imitated Ideal Toy Corporation’s Tammy dolls from the 1960s.
 This installation includes a small sample of clones and competitors of Barbie and family, and Tammy made by different known and unknown manufacturers from the 1960s through the early 2000s.
-A slideshow of two to three images is included for manufacturers’ clones and competitors.
+A single image or a slideshow of two to three images is included for manufacturers’ clones and competitors.
 Use the right arrow or the dots below the first image to advance the slide shows.

 Material, Height, Hair, Eyes, Clothes: All dolls are made of vinyl and/or hollow plastic as described.
-Mego, Peggy-Ann Doll Clothes, Shillman, Totsy, Uneeda, and the dolls that are only marked MADE IN HONG KONG have hollow plastic bodies.
+Larami, Mego, Peggy-Ann Doll Clothes, Shillman, Totsy, Uneeda, and the dolls that are only marked MADE IN HONG KONG have hollow plastic bodies.
 They are 11-1/2 inches tall.
 All dolls have brown painted eyes either forward or side glancing.
-Darice Fashion Doll has blue underneath its black pupils.
-Where indicated, some have rooted eyelashes, a twist and turn waist, click-bend, or jointed knees.
-If dressed, unless indicated, all dolls are redressed and some have had earrings added.
+Darice Fashion Doll has blue underneath the black pupils.
+Blue outlines Larami’s Miss Model’s eyes.
+Where indicated, some have rooted eyelashes, a twist-and-turn waist, click-bend, or jointed knees.
+Dolls with original boxes or packages wear their original clothes.

 Chic Dolls, 2008, four Chic Boutique dolls, a Barbie competitor:

 Marked ©2008 CHIC DOLLS/MADE IN CHINA (on the heads); CHIC/MADE IN CHINA (and the upper backs have a different stamped style number below “Made in China”).
 The heads are soft vinyl.
 The bodies and limbs are rigid hollow plastic.
-All have twist and turn waists.
+All have twist-and-turn waists.
 The doll on the far left has jointed knees, a tan complexion (possibly represents a Latina) and a different head sculpt than the others.
 The far-left doll has auburn rooted waist-length hair.
 The other three have black-rooted waist-length hair.
-The brown painted eyes have painted upper and lower eyelashes and brown or black eyeliner.
+The brown-painted eyes have painted upper and lower eyelashes and brown or black eyeliner.
 All are redressed.
 The second doll from the left has permanently placed stud earrings.
 The other dolls’ stud earrings were added.
-Walmart and even Macy’s has sold Chic Boutique dolls.
+Walmart and even Macy’s have sold Chic Boutique dolls.

 Darice Fashion Doll, 1980s-1990s: a Barbie competitor: